 If we look at who are the most prominent people quoted in the debate we can see that they are from the indie unions and workers categories rather than from the employer organizations.

-Jason Moyer-Lee, General Secretary of the IWGB, is the most quoted individual by far (quoted 66 times) followed by Maggie Dewhurst and Jim Farrar both representatives of the IWGB (19 and 25) and Petros Elia, General Secretary of the UVW (18).
+Jason Moyer-Lee, General Secretary of the IWGB, is the most quoted individual by far (quoted 66 times) followed by Maggie Dewhurst and Jim Farrar, both representatives of the IWGB (19 and 25 respectively) and Petros Elia, General Secretary of the UVW (18).
 An unusual feature of the coverage is the number of times that workers are quoted, often describing their working conditions and/or protesting against their pay and conditions.
 Many of these workers are recent migrants from Latin America.
 Of the mainstream politicians quoted only 10 are Conservatives.
 The most frequently quoted politician is Frank Field (quoted 9 times) speaking as chair of the House of Commons Work and Pensions Select Committee, which published a report that was highly critical of precarious employment practices.
-This again provides evidence of the translational role which indie unions have played in bringing these issues to the attention of the public through influencing elites such as Members of Parliament.
+This again provides evidence of the translational role that indie unions have played in bringing these issues to the attention of the public through influencing elites such as Members of Parliament.
 These elites usually have greater access to mainstream media because of the tendency for journalists to refer to or index elite sources in constructing news stories (Bennett, 1990).

 Indie unions have attracted support from prominent and sympathetic British journalists such as Aditya Chakrabortty and Owen Jones.
 Jones has almost one million Twitter followers and became a committed supporter of the UVW strike at the LSE in 2017 when he refused to cross a UVW picket line and then endorsed the strike in The Guardian (see also Acciari and Però, 2017).
 What we can see here again is indie unions' discursive power, and in particular their influence on the work of some prominent journalists, bringing their actions to a wider audience in an appealing manner.
 The boundaries between newspapers, journalists and activists are further blurred when newspapers open up their comment sections to representatives of indie unions.
 The IWGB has been particularly adept at this.
 Moyer-Lee alone has written 11 comment pieces for The Guardian while Sarah Anderson of the IWGB's foster carers' branch has written two for the same newspaper during the sample period.
-Yasser Akhtar, who is a London Uber driver and member of the IWGB, wrote a comment article for The Independent.
-This process helps validate the campaign, expanding the constituency of supporters and their negotiating power (Gamson and Wolfsfeld, 1993).